 Learn the fundamentals of software defined radio (SDR) on state-of-the-art equipment.
 Click here for details, and contact Dr Kun Hua (email@example.com) for more information.

 Dr Michael Cloud has coauthored the second edition of the book Inequalities With Applications to Engineering.
 The first edition, published by Springer in 1998, was cowritten by Byron C Drachman, a mathematics professor at Michigan State University.
 A Japanese translation was published by Morikita Shuppan in 2004.
 For the second edition, Cloud and Drachman were joined by Leonid P Lebedev, a mathematician and mechanicist at the National University of Colombia.
 The 240 page book features new chapters on inequalities for differential equations and interval analysis.
-It also features a foreword written by Ramon E Moore, the inventor of interval analysis.
+It also features a foreword written by Ramon E Moore, the originator of interval analysis.
 It should be of interest to researchers, graduate students, and practicing engineers.

 Lawrence Technological University incorporates the Society of Automotive Engineer’s Formula HybridTM competition into its engineering curriculum as a year-long project each year.
 This year’s competition is April 28 – May 1, 2014 at the New Hampshire Motor Speedway.
 The competition provides students a unique and wonderful opportunity to combine the University’s signature blend of theory and practice with the challenge of a real-world problem: creating a high-performance racing vehicle that is also fuel-efficient.
 The students design, build, test, and race a Formula hybrid vehicle in competition with other student engineering teams from around the world.